Niko Sigur

-Niko Kristian Sigur (born September 9, 2003) is a Canadian professional soccer player who plays as a defensive midfielder or right-back for HNL club Hajduk Split and the Canada national team.
+Niko Kristian Sigur (born September 9, 2003) is a Canadian professional soccer player who plays as a defensive midfielder or right-back for Ligue 1 club Toulouse and the Canada national team.

 Early life

 Sigur was born in Burnaby, British Columbia, and first began playing soccer with Mountain United FC in Burnaby, in which he won the 2016 BC provincial championship and the 2018 BCSPL League Cup title.
 He was then selected to play for the Whitecaps FC Academy, winning the USSDA Northwest Division championship in 2018.
 He attended at Notre Dame Regional Secondary School at the high school level, where he won the 2019 BC AA provincial championship.

 University career

 Sigur played one year of university soccer at York University in 2021.
 During his university career, he started in 10 of 11 matches, scoring two goals and registering one assist.
 He was named York's athlete of the week in November for his semifinal play-off performance, which saw him score the winning goal against Ryerson in the 119th minute and recording an assist in the same game.
 York would later finish with a silver medal the OUA championship during his only season.